pySam1459/R6Analyser/README.md

 - `-s` / `--save`: File to save the game data, either a JSON or XLSX file.
 - `--append-save`: Whether to append the game data to an existing save file or overwrite it.
 - `--test`: (Debugging) Runs the OCR engine for a single instance of each region and prints the output to the console.
-- `--cpu`: (NOT recommended) Use the CPU for OCR instead of the GPU.
 - `--region-tool`: Runs the region tool used to find config region parameters.
 - `--display`: The display number to take the screenshot from (default=0).